pragmagrid/pragmagrid.github.io/_posts/pragma34/2017-12-15-pragma34-registration.md

 Please register by <strong>March 30, 2018</strong> so that accurate head counts are in place for meals and events.<br>
 If you have any questions or concerns, please do not hesitate to contact us at pragma_centra@ml.nict.go.jp<br>

+If you need to change information on a submitted registration or change your plan, please contact PRAGMA / CENTRA Japan Meetings 2018 organizing team by sending an e-mail to pragma_centra@ml.nict.go.jp no later than 17:00 JST, May 1, 2018.

 Please note that PRAGMA 34 Workshop and CENTRA 3 Meeting: Smart Cyberinfrastructure for Transnational Science are held at different locations.
 PRAGMA 34 will be held at Akihabara Convention Hall near JR Akihabara Station and CENTRA 3 Meeting will be held at AP Tokyo Marunouchi near JR Tokyo Station.
 It takes about 4 minutes from JR Akihabara Station to JR Tokyo Station on the JR Yamanote Line.<br>

 ### PRAGMA 34 (Akihabara, Tokyo)<br>